 - Consider the reliability and performance of the inverter as this determines how efficiently you convert DC current into AC current for use in your home or business.

 2. Our range of High Performing Solar Panels

 We carry a selected range of well-priced, quality solar panels, including

-Seraphim Solar Panels: The Premium, #1 Performing Solar Panel In The Photon Laboratory Field Test over 2 years.
+Seraphim Solar Panels & The Seraphim Eclipse: The Premium, #1 Performing Solar Panel In The Photon Laboratory Field Test over 2 years & Innovative Designs

 Seraphim Energy are a premium solar module manufacturer, specialising in the highest quality solar panel and solar cell technology which is currently available.
-Seraphim solar are now the number one performing panel installed over two years in the independent Photon International solar module field test.
+Seraphim solar is not only a Tier 1 company but the panels are now the number one performing panel installed over two years in the independent Photon International solar module field test.
 See here for details.
-Although currently a Tier 2 company, Seraphim are renown for the best product warranty on their panels as well as being the only panel available in Australia that has passed the TüV SüD Thresher test which includes PID.
+Seraphim are renown for the best product warranty on their panels as well as being the only panel available in Australia that has passed the TüV SüD Thresher test which includes PID.